okonma01/make-or-miss/README.md

 1. Open main.py to run program(s)

 Functions
-demo(int t1, int t2) - play 10-possession 5-on-5 scrimmage
+1.  demo(int t1, int t2) - play 5-on-5 scrimmage for a duration of 10 possessions per team (PS: Turn up volume for crowd sounds)
+    Parameters
     t1 - number of all-star players on team 1
     t2 - number of all-star players on team 2
-PS: Turn on your volume for crowd sounds